Rigidity of Circle Packings with Flexible Radii: Prestress Stability and Second-order Rigidity

 Suppose a packing $(G,\mathbf{p})$ has a nontrivial infinitesimal flex, it can still be rigid.
-One such example is given in Figure \ref{10diskprestress} discussed in Section 4.
-Our approach in section 4 is not practical for larger packings because finding explicit relationships among radii becomes very difficult as the number of disks grow.
-This section introduces the idea of second order rigidity and prestress stability.
-Taking the second derivative of the tangency constraint we have:
+One such example is given in Figure \ref{10diskprestress} discussed in the case of global rigidity.
+Our approach for proving the rigidity of Figure \ref{10diskprestress} is not practical for larger packings because finding explicit relationships among radii becomes very difficult as the number of disks grows.
+This section introduces the idea of second-order rigidity and prestress stability.
+Taking the second derivative of the tangency constraint, we have:

 Rearranging the terms gives the following equality: